influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ### Mapping Properties to Environment Variables

-Kapacitor specifif environment variables begin with the token `KAPACITOR` followed by an underscore, `_`.
+Kapacitor specific environment variables begin with the token `KAPACITOR` followed by an underscore, `_`.
 Properties then follow their path through the configuration file tree with each node in the tree separated by an underscore.
-Dashes in configuration file identifiers are replaced as underscores.
+Dashes in configuration file identifiers are replaced with underscores.
 Table groupings in table arrays get identified by an integer token.

 Examples: